Atrani: Floods

 On 10 September 2010 the Dragone burst its banks following a flood and overflowed along the main street of the city.
-The river was full of mud and carried away in its path.
+The river was full of mud, and carried away everything in its path.
 A girl named Francesca Mansi died.
 Her body was found months later near the Aeolian Islands.

 Main sights

 Church of San Salvatore de' Birecto

 Built in the 10th century, the church has a square plan with front porch and is divided into three naves with barrel vaults.
 It was originally facing west (entrance in Via Arte della Lana).
 In the Baroque period the current facade was built with the clock, the staircase and atrium.
 At the time of the Amalfi Republic, the church was the palace chapel where they were crowned the dukes and where they deposited their ashes.

 The oldest pieces in the church are a tombstone of the 14th century, depicting the noble lady Atranese Filippa Napolitano and a marble slab of the 12th century, depicting two peacocks.
 The peacock, sacred to Juno, was revered by many Eastern peoples as a symbol of vanity and pride, well represented by the people and goods of Amalfi.
 The peacocks are also a symbol of resurrection.
-Doors of bronze, made in 1087, were donated to the church by the noble Atranese Viarecta Pantaleon, the same person who sent the door of the Cathedral of Amalfi twenty years before.
+Doors of bronze, made in 1087, were donated to the church by Pantaleone III, a nobleman from Amalfi.
 The door is divided into tiles of depicted scenes, containing the image of Christ, the Madonna and some saints.
 It is now housed in the church of Santa Maria Maddalena.